Region’s leaders turn out to pay respects to late Sunderland City Council leader

 The city’s three Labour MPs, political figures from across the region and Sunderland AFC legends Kevin Ball and Jimmy Montgomery were among those joined the city’s dignitaries, including the Lord Lieutenant of Tyne and Wear Susan Winfield and Mayor of Sunderland Doris MacKnight.

-Among the great-grandfather’s family was his wife and fellow councillor Sue and sister Cecillia Gofton, also a Pallion ward member, who was accompanied by her daughter, broadcaster Lauren Laverne.
+Among the great-grandfather’s family was his wife and fellow councillor Sue and sister Cecilia Gofton, also a Pallion ward member, who was accompanied by her daughter, broadcaster Lauren Laverne.

 Paul was at the heart of Sunderland and Sunderland was in his heart.Iain Malcolm